micurs/relax.js/readme.md

-# Relaxjs frameworks + samples
+# Relax.js frameworks + samples

-This repo contains the relaxjs node module and multiple simple examples (tests) making use of this framework.

-micurs.com is a full site running on node/express completely written in Typescript built on top of relaxjs.

-The overall stack includes:
+Welcome to the Relax.js node project.

-* relax.js - a framework for building truly RESTful web services
+Relax.js is a simple node framework for building truly RESTful web applications in Javascript (or Typescript) using node.js.

-* node.js: the basic runtime engine
-* typescript: the language for both client and server ( v 1.0 compiler )
-* gulp: the build manager
-* bower: the package manager
+This repo contains the actual module (in the `relaxjs` folder) and a few working sample in the `examples` folder.

-All these projects can run within a Vagrant box so you can run this on a Mac or Windows without any changes.
+The entire repo can run within a Vagrant box (as Ubuntu 64bit) so you can compile and run this on a Mac or Windows without any changes.

-For more information on the Relax.js framework check this [readme](relaxjs/readme.md).
+- For more information on how to compile and change Relax.js check this [readme](relaxjs/readme.md).
+- Also check the [wiki](https://github.com/micurs/relax.js/wiki) to understand how it works.

+# Running on Vagrant

+First clone the repo on your machine the instal VirtualBox and Vagrant

-# Install on Windows
+## Install Vagrant on Windows

 If you are on Windows I do recommend getting chocolatey at https://chocolatey.org/.
 I use the PowerShell running in admin mode to install it: